Best beaches in Denmark

 It has a rough, natural environment in the northern section and a more built-up area with picnic stations to the south.

-Locals can usually be spotted jogging here, even in the windy off season, kitesurfing or skateboarding.
+Locals can usually be spotted jogging here, even in the windy off season, or kitesurfing or skateboarding.
 There are special low water swimming areas for children.

 At the end of Amager Strandpark sits the new ultra-modern National Aquarium in Denmark, the Blue Planet, which looks like a shiny silver whirlpool despite its name and features a hammerhead "shark tunnel."

-For those keen to stay nearby, the new CPH Studio Hotel offers chic, spartan rooms just a few minutes' walk to the beach.
+For those keen to stay nearby, the CPH Studio Hotel offers chic, spartan rooms just a few minutes' walk to the beach.

 As for restaurants, Scarpetta on the trendy Island Brygge district serves great Italian food.